The Kashmir Conflict-

 Punjabi occupation came too, under British occupation.
 Raja Gulab Singh a

-member of Dogra Nation of Southern Kashmir, that was Jammu, was part of Punjabi
+member of the Dogra Nation of Southern Kashmir, that was Jammu, was part of the Punjabi

 Government, had helped British in their war.
 That is why Punjabi historians